Table of Contents

 - Do not use your phone, and avoid anything that will distract you from the road.
 Keep your focus on driving safely.

-Organizations And Resources To Promote Speed Awareness
+Organizations And Resources Promoting Speed Awareness

-The LADOT is one of the main institutions dedicated to making the streets of LA safer for everyone.
+LADOT is one of the main institutions dedicated to making the streets of LA safer for everyone.
 They offer information on speed limits, traffic safety initiatives, and ongoing programs that Angelenos should know.

-Roadway safety organizations like the Governors Highway Safety Association (GHSA), the National Road Safety Foundation (NRSF), and the Insurance Institute for Highway Safety (IIHS) also have resources for every driver in the United States.
+Roadway safety organizations, like the Governors Highway Safety Association (GHSA), the National Road Safety Foundation (NRSF), and the Insurance Institute for Highway Safety (IIHS), also have resources for every driver in the United States.

 Injured In A Speed-Related Accident?
-Consult Our Personal Injury Lawyers Today!
+Consult Our Personal Injury Lawyers